What it is

 - Any domain or handle they provide directly

-- Portfolio/website: read the About page, project pages, any writing.
+- Portfolio/website: About page, project pages, any writing.
+Note

 - LinkedIn: role, company, skills, summary.